-When a loved one enters a nursing home or assisted living facility, it is our belief that the employees will provide the best possible care for your loved one.
+When a loved one enters a nursing home or assisted living facility, you believe that the employees will provide the best possible care for your loved one.
 You expect them to take care of your loved one the way he/she deserves.
 Unfortunately, that’s not always the case.

-Abuse can fall in one of these five categories:
+Abuse can fall into one of these five categories:

 - Physical Abuse – This is the most easily recognizable.
 Physical abuse includes hitting, pushing, slapping, and can result in injury or pain.
-According to the NCEA, those who have experienced abuse had a 300 percent higher risk of death when compared to those who haven’t.
+According to the National Council On Aging, those who have experienced abuse had a 300 percent higher risk of death when compared to those who haven’t.

 - Sexual Abuse – Forced or unwanted sexual interaction of any type is a form of sexual abuse.
 Sexual harassment is also considered abuse.

-- Financial Abuse – Financial exploration can cause a huge economic loss for not only the elderly but for businesses as government programs.
+- Financial Abuse – Financial exploitationexploration can cause a huge economic loss for not only the elderly but for businesses as government programs.
 It costs older Americans $2.6 billion on an annual basis.

 How does abuse occur in assisted living facilities?
 There can be a number of causes that contribute to abuse or neglect, such as: